HomeCasinos in Iowa

 No, there are no new casinos opening in Iowa in the near future.
 However, the Casino Queen Marquette will be moving its riverboat operation to a new land-based facility, which is scheduled to open in late 2024.

 In June 2022, the IRGC issued a two-year moratorium on issuing new casino licenses.
 It is unclear if this moratorium will be extended in 2024.
+If any new casinos open, for example casinos in Sioux City, casinos in Des Moines, or casinos in Council Bluffs, we will update this page.

 Timeline of casinos in Iowa